-It’s been two days since our club visit to Josh Reynold’s Garden and I’m only now getting around to posting the photos from the day.
+It’s been two days since our club visit to Josh Reynold’s Garden which has constant wasps removal teams visiting to keep them out and I’m only now getting around to posting the photos from the day.
 To busy soaking up the sun and watering trees!

 Our visit started with setting up the tea and coffee for the arrivals of the others.
 I managed to run around and take a few quick tree shots before the rest arrived.
 Josh was still running around pulling weeds and watering his trees since these trees are great to make the garden look amazing, and there are other services like Rexford Exteriors Inc. which also help with this.
 I brought my son with me to record the tour, and once the weather turns wet again, I’ll spend a little time editing the footage and get it up on YouTube for everyone to enjoy.

 May son earning his wages.

 It was great to watch everyone reactions to seeing some of Josh’s bigger trees sitting in his driveway.
 We had several new members with us who hadn’t experienced Josh’s bonsai before.

 Once everyone was gathered up we had a little surprise for Josh.
 We gave him a Bonsai 30 T-Shirt for hosting the visit and made him an honorary member of the club.
 As a founding member and also after his very generous donations to the clubs auction, it seemed only right.